-There was a long row of blue shops on Panoramica in El Alto.
-There was a young woman grilling corn on smoking coals in the middle of the sidewalk.
-On the other side of the avenue, an elderly man with a llama was coaxing passersby to take a photo with his bored pet in exchange for a generous tip.
+We walked past a long row of shops with blue fascades on Panoramica in El Alto.
+Past a young woman grilling corn on smoking coals in the middle of the sidewalk.
+On the other side of the avenue, an elderly man with a llama was coaxing passersbys to take a photo with his bored pet in exchange for a generous tip.

-I walked into one of the blue shops.
-The size of a garage with no windows.
-Just a door closing behind me.
+We entered one of the shops, through a narrow blue door.
+The room was the size of a garage, with no windows.
 It was dark inside.
 A desk lamp on a crammed bookshelf illuminated a small table, covered in a red and black striped tablecloth.
 A middle-aged man sat on the bed, his protruding belly leaning against the small table.
 He was wearing a pale black shirt and a blanket wrapped around his waist.
 He didn’t look like the stereotype gypsy fortune teller I was expecting, with a colorful skirt and a wart on her chin, but more like a handy man watching a football game on the couch.
-But I guess even the fortune tellers are different on this side of the Atlantic.
+I guess even the fortune tellers are different on this side of the Atlantic.

-My friend Carmen and I sat on a bench across from him, as he scattered a handful of coca leaves on the tablecloth, mumbling some mystical chants under his breath in some foreign language.
+After a brief exchange with the man, my friend Carmen and I sat on a bench across from him.
+He scattered a handful of coca leaves on the tablecloth, mumbling some mystical chants under his breath in some foreign language.
 A few minutes later, he turned his attention to us and pointed a chubby finger at me.
-He switched to Spanish and claimed he could see my sadness in the leaves.
+He spoke in Spanish and claimed he could see my sadness in the leaves.
 My sorrows would persist for the next couple of years and there will be a drastic change in my career.
 He continued with some vague predictions about my romantic and family life that brought me to tears.

-The coca leaves have the power of vocalizing the unspoken, but can also relieve the ailments caused by the thin air.
-My headaches were cured by drinking coca tea and stashing some leaves on the inside of my cheek for the occasional chew against nausea.
+The coca leaves not only vocalized the unspoken, but they also relieved the nausea caused by the thin air.
+My headaches were cured by drinking coca tea and stashing some leaves on the inside of my cheek for the occasional chew.

 To get around, you can hitch a ride on one of the small white vans that crowd the streets and stop anywhere for a petty fare.
 Or you can use the La Paz version of a subway, the Teleferico.
 A network of cable cars hovering over the city.
 The glass boxes dangling from thick black wires are a great observation deck from which you can admire the skyscrapers and peer into people’s homes and catch a glimpse of their daily life.